Design U: Ernst Hupel

-Ernst is the co-owner of 2H Interior Design Ltd. and has been an interior designer for over 15 years.
-With a focus on custom, high-end residential and commercial spaces, he has a reputation for high quality, original and innovative design.
+Ernst Hupel is the co-owner of 2H Interior Design Ltd. and has been an interior designer for over 15 years with a focus on custom, high-end residential and commercial spaces.
 Ernst has worked with a diverse group of clients, both in Canada and internationally, and is widely respected for his classic approach to design and for maintaining the integrity of the spaces he works on.